probabilistic-numerics/probnum/docs/source/tutorials/probability.rst

    :maxdepth: 2

    random_variables
-   pn_method_example

-If you want to try out these tutorials for yourself you can download the notebooks from the `GitHub repository <https://github.com/probabilistic-numerics/probnum/tree/master/docs/source/tutorials>`_.
+If you want to try out these tutorials for yourself, you can download the notebooks from the `GitHub repository <https://github.com/probabilistic-numerics/probnum/tree/master/docs/source/tutorials>`_.